thycotic/ss-docs/release-notes/ss-rn-10-9-cloud-24oct2020.md

 * Fixed an intermittent issue with the bulk exportation of event logs.
 * Fixed an issue where a secret’s audit log accumulated an excessive number of encryption and decryption event messages.
 * Fixed additional infrastructure bugs affecting the overall stability of Secret Server Cloud.

+The following bug fixes have been included in this cloud release based on fixes previously provided to on-prem instances via the September 10.9.000002 release:

+* Fix to Discovery rules to correctly handle OUs with bracketed names.
+* Secret names in reports are now links to the corresponding secret.
+* Logout from Secret Server no longer sends the `Clear-Site-Data` header, which could previously log users out of unrelated Web applications.
+* SSH connections via SSH proxy now close correctly.
+* Fixed an SSH proxy connection timeout when connecting via a distributed engine.